wetherc/phorge-docker/BASIC-CONFIG.md

     --env PHORGE_CDN=altdomain.com \
     ...
 ```

-When using the Let's Encrypt SSL configuration, it will automatically register both domains.

 You also need to configure a place to store repository data.
 This should be a volume mapped from the host, for example: